-The Apple Watch Series 2 is a high-end device – and now that it's water-resistant, and has GPS and a bigger battery, it's hard to believe it's not thicker.
+Even thought it's no longer the flagship, the Apple Watch Series 2 is still a high-end device – and now that it's water-resistant, and has GPS and a bigger battery, it's hard to believe it's not thicker.
 Throughout our review there was never a suspicion that you'd be scratching this thing up, despite repeatedly picking it up and putting it down during activity.

-- New brighter screen is easy to read in any conditions
+- Bright screen is easy to read in any conditions

 - Water-resistant mode is smart